JuliaWeb/Hyperscript.jl/README.md

 There are a few things left to document, but they're both optional:

 * The scoped style system allows you to define local styles that apply to only part of a page
-* CSS units support lets you do arithmetic with CSS units using Julia syntax:
+* You can compute with CSS units using Julia syntax:

 ```
 import Hyperscript: px, em